kimberlybone/happy-hour-frontend/README.md

 <!-- *To view live version, go to this URL:[]()* -->

 *To view locally, follow the instructions below*
-1. Clone repository (Use the headless-horse-rider branch!)
+1. Clone repository (Use the new-kim branch!)

   ```
   npm install